 • EVOLVE: Identify opportunities for augmenting manual processes with automation, including cobots, autonomous material movers, etc. In the survey, manufacturing respondents were able to use automation to help fill 16% of open jobs.36

 • ENGAGE/INVOLVE: Consider targeting specific cohorts of workers, such as former military personnel, who likely have skills in the areas you need.
-The Manufacturing Institute’s Heroes Make America program is one example of a resource that manufacturers have used, as nearly 200,000 service men and women return home each year.37 Many companies have participated in the program.38
+The Manufacturing Institute’s Heroes Make America programme is one example of a resource that manufacturers have used, as nearly 200,000 service men and women return home each year.37 Many companies have participated in the programme.38

-• INVOLVE: Mine your existing production workforce to identify potential candidates for a train-to-work program that combines after-work training and credentialing with hands-on learning.
+• INVOLVE: Mine your existing production workforce to identify potential candidates for a train-to-work programme that combines after-work training and credentialing with hands-on learning.

 • INVOLVE: Actively broaden your talent pipeline to pull from a more diverse talent pool to expand the presence of diverse thoughts and experiences in your workforce.